joeljacobm/stock-service-operator/README.md

 ### ValidatingWebhookConfiguration
 Validation webhooks have been setup to validate the symbol and refreshInterval provided in the config, this will prevent customers from creating incorrect configs.

 **Note:** The operator needs to be deployed on the cluster for the webhooks to work.
-The steps to do this is discussed in the `Running on the cluster` section below.
+The steps to do this is discussed in the `Running on the cluster` section below. `ENABLE_WEBHOOKS` env var must be set for validation webhooks to work.

 Consider the below